-By inhibiting this enzyme, statins slow the body's cholesterol production and help the liver filter more LDL (bad) cholesterol out of the blood.
+Statin drugs interfere with the production of cholesterol, according to the U.S. Food and Drug Administration (FDA), helping the liver filter more LDL (bad) cholesterol out of the blood.

-According to the NHLBI and other experts, research shows that statins can:
+According to the National Institutes of Health (NIH) and other experts, research shows that statins can:

 - Lower LDL cholesterol by as much as 25% to 55%.